jup-ag/space-station/labs/2-perpetual-exchange/1-overview.md

 ---
 sidebar_label: "Overview"
-description: Perpetuals Overview.
+description: Perpetual Exchange Overview
 ---

 # Summary

-Jup Perps, a novel LP-to-peer perpetual exchange on Solana, offers up to 75x leverage.
-Utilizing pool liquidity and oracles, it ensures zero price impact, zero slippage, and deep liquidity.
+Our perpertual exchange is a novel LP-to-trader perpetual exchange on Solana, offers up to 100x leverage.
+Utilizing LP pool liquidity and oracles, it ensures zero price impact, zero slippage, and deep liquidity.
 Oracles enable stable market operations during liquidations and stop-loss events, removing risks of position bankruptcy and LP pool fund loss.
 Users can open and close positions in one simple step, eliminating the need for additional accounts or deposits.
 With Jupiter Swap integration, any Solana token can be used to open positions.

+The LP pool is also integrated into Jupiter to provide liquidity to the overall Solana ecosystem.
+Jupiter users can swap using the liquidity from the LP pool.

 ---

 ![Perp1](../img/perps1.jpg)

 1. **Trade Tab -** This is where all the trading action happens.
-You can trade long or short on the three main blue-chip markets we offer: SOL, ETH, and WBTC, with leverage of up to 75x.
+You can trade long or short on the three main blue-chip markets we offer: SOL, ETH, and WBTC, with leverage of up to 100x.

 2. **Earn Tab -** This is where passive users can participate.
 Users can join the liquidity pool and earn passive fees generated from trading activities.
-(For more details, click here)

-3. **Different Perp Markets -** Currently, we only support the three main blue-chip markets: SOL, ETH, and WBTC.
+3. **Different Perp Markets -** Currently, we only support the three main blue-chip markets: SOL, ETH, and BTC.

 4. **Price Stats -** Here, you can find a quick overview of the current real-time stats, including the current index price, 24-hour price movement, 24-hour highs, and 24-hour lows.